ResursBank/woocommerce-gateway/readme.txt

 Official payment gateway for Resurs Bank, with full support for all non-deprecated shop flows.
 SoapClient is required as many of the administrative actions are using SOAP.
+Requires PHP 7.0 or above since WooCommerce requires this.

 = Compatibility =

 The plugin was once written for WooCommerce v2.6 and up but as of today, we've started to change the requirements.
 It is no longer guaranteed that this plugin is compatible with such old versions.
 Ever since WooCommerce [discoverd a file deletion vulnerable (click here)](https://blog.ripstech.com/2018/wordpress-design-flaw-leads-to-woocommerce-rce/) our goal is to patch away deprecated functions.

  * Compatibility: WooCommerce - at least 3.x and up to 4.2.x
- * Plugin verified with PHP version 5.6 - 7.4 - avoid running on older PHP releases!
+ * Plugin verified with PHP version 7.0 - 7.4

 = Upgrade notice =